AgentWorm: Self-Propagating Attacks Across LLM Agent Ecosystems: Threat Evaluation

-\paragraph{Impact of autonomous retry mechanism.} To evaluate the efficacy of the worm's multi-turn social engineering capabilities, we compared the ASR of the initial payload delivery (first attempt) against the final ASR achieved after up to three autonomous retry attempts.
-As detailed in Table~\ref{tab:multi_attempt}, the iterative retry mechanism provides a substantial boost across the evaluated models.
-This effect is particularly pronounced for DeepSeek-V3.2: while its safety filters suppress the first-attempt ASR to 0.54, its consistency wavers, leveraging the inherent stochasticity of LLM inference; even without explicit strategic reformulation, repeated interactions increase the probability of a victim agent eventually complying with the adversarial directive, allowing the multi-attempt ASR to climb by 24 percentage points to 0.78.
-Conversely, GLM-5 exhibits a more rigid security posture, yielding only a marginal +0.08 boost from subsequent attempts.
-These findings demonstrate that multi-turn interaction---where the attacking agent dynamically adapts its persuasion strategy---is highly effective at eroding LLM safety guardrails over the course of a conversation.
+\paragraph{Impact of autonomous retry mechanism.} To evaluate the worm's multi-turn social engineering capabilities, the ASR of the first payload delivery attempt is compared against the final ASR achieved after up to three autonomous retries.
+Table~\ref{tab:multi_attempt} shows that this iterative retry mechanism significantly increases infection rates across most evaluated models.
+This effect is especially pronounced for DeepSeek-V3.2.
+While safety filters initially suppress its first-attempt ASR to 0.54, its defensive consistency degrades over multiple turns due to the inherent stochasticity of LLM inference.
+Even without complex strategic reformulation, simply repeating the interaction increases the probability of victim compliance, pushing the final ASR to 0.78 (a 24 percentage point increase).
+In contrast, GLM-5 maintains a more rigid security posture, showing only a marginal +0.08 ASR increase from subsequent attempts.
+These results indicate that dynamic, multi-turn interactions can effectively wear down LLM safety guardrails during an ongoing conversation.